|

 Key Bible Verses for Healing

-Isaiah 53:5
+Isaiah 53:5 (KJV)

-"But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed."
+"But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed."

 The foundational healing verse in Scripture — spiritual healing through Christ's sacrifice, with implications for all dimensions of healing.

-Jeremiah 17:14
+Jeremiah 17:14 (KJV)

 A direct, honest prayer for healing — Scripture itself teaches us it's appropriate to ask God for healing.

-James 5:14–15
+James 5:14–15 (KJV)

 Healing through community and prayer — God often works healing through the body of believers.

-Psalm 103:2–3
+Psalm 103:2–3 (KJV)

 Healing positioned alongside forgiveness — both are the work of the same God who restores.